Sequential estimation

 In statistics, sequential estimation refers to estimation methods in sequential analysis where the sample size is not fixed in advance.
 Instead, data is evaluated as it is collected, and further sampling is stopped in accordance with a predefined stopping rule as soon as significant results are observed.

 The generic version is called the optimal Bayesian estimator, which is the theoretical underpinning for every sequential estimator (but cannot be instantiated directly).
 It includes a Markov process for the state propagation and measurement process for each state, which yields some typical statistical independence relations.
 The Markov process describes the propagation of a probability distribution over discrete time instances and the measurement is the information one has about each time instant, which is usually less informative than the state.
 Only the observed sequence will, together with the models, accumulate the information of all measurements and the corresponding Markov process to yield better estimates.

 From that, the Kalman filter (and its variants), the particle filter, the histogram filter and others can be derived.
 It depends on the models, which one to use and requires experience to choose the right one.
 In most cases, the goal is to estimate the state sequence from the measurements.
 In other cases, one can use the description to estimate the parameters of a noise process for example.
 One can also accumulate the unmodeled statistical behavior of the states projected in the measurement space (called innovation sequence, which naturally includes the orthogonality principle in its derivations to yield an independence relation and therefore can be also cast into a Hilbert space representation, which makes it very intuitive) over time and compare it with a threshold, which then corresponds to the aforementioned stopping criterion.
-One difficulty is to setup the initial conditions for the probabilistic models, which is in most cases done by experience, data sheets or precise measurements with a different setup.
+One difficulty is to set up the initial conditions for the probabilistic models, which is in most cases done by experience, data sheets or precise measurements with a different setup.